Setting the Stage: Text-Driven Scene-Consistent Image Generation: Methods

-where $N = H_s W_s$ denotes the number of spatial locations per view.
-This loss encourages the joint attention to place high mass on geometrically corresponding scene regions in both views, guiding the model to preserve underlying scene structure while editing according to the text and to produce viewpoint-consistent content.
-In practice, we apply this supervision only to a single mid-level joint-attention block, which empirically balances strong geometric guidance with sufficient flexibility in the remaining layers.
+This loss encourages the joint attention to place high mass on spatially corresponding scene regions in both views, guiding the model to preserve underlying scene structure while editing according to the text and to produce viewpoint-consistent content.
+In practice, we apply this supervision only to a single mid-level joint-attention block, which empirically balances strong spatial guidance with sufficient flexibility in the remaining layers.